Invoice Factoring: How Does It Work?

-One less conventional form of financing is invoice factoring, which involves the sale of invoices to a factoring company.
-This unconventional arrangement allows companies to unlock their cash early even if the company has a limited or poor credit history.
+Invoice factoring, which involves the sale of invoices to a factoring company, allows companies to unlock cash tied up in unpaid invoices.
+To keep bills paid and payroll funded, a business-to-business (B2B) company could turn to invoice factoring, even if the company has a limited or poor credit history.
 However, invoice financing can be more costly than other forms of business financing.
-Could invoice factoring help your business maintain cash flow and profitability?

-Invoice factoring is a financing arrangement where a business owner sells its company’s invoices to a factoring company in exchange for upfront cash advance.
-A factoring company is a type of commercial financing company that provide invoice factoring services including purchasing invoices, paying cash advances on the invoices, and performing collections duties.
-They may also be involved in other forms of commercial asset-based lending (such as invoice financing discussed below).
+Invoice factoring is a financing arrangement where a business owner sells invoices to a factoring company in exchange for a cash advance.
+A factoring company is a type of commercial financing company that provides services such as purchasing invoices, paying cash advances on the invoices and performing collections duties.
+Factoring companies may also be involved in other forms of commercial asset-based lending, such as accounts receivable financing.

-However, these added services might not be a benefit.
 Since invoice factoring involves selling your invoices to an outside company, your clients will often know that their invoices are the subject of a factoring arrangement (through a process called notification).
-When your customers learn that you are using a factoring arrangement, it could damage your business’ reputation.
-They may believe your business is in trouble since factor companies have traditionally been seen as a “lender of last resort.”
-Even more concerning, your customers may dislike dealing with an outside company during the payment process.
-Small business owners should very carefully consider the notification and collections practices of a factoring company before they commit to the arrangement.
+When your customers learn that you are using a factoring arrangement with another company, it could damage your relationship and reputation.
+Your customers may dislike dealing with an outside company during the payment process.
+Small business owners should carefully consider the notification and collections practices of a factoring company before they commit to the arrangement.

 Invoice factoring vs. invoice financing

 Invoice factoring is commonly confused with invoice financing.
 Although these two models of financing share similarities, they are not the same thing.